HTML5 Push Notifications

 Configuration

-To add the HTML5 Push Notifications integration to your Home Assistant instance, use this My button:
+To add the HTML5 Push Notifications service to your Home Assistant instance, use this My button:

 Manual configuration steps